gottacatchenall/thesis_proposal/README.md

 Interactions between plants and pollinators form networks of interactions, which structure the "architecture of biodiversity" [@Jordano2007].
-The persistence, functioning, and stability of ecosystems emerge from these interactions, but antropogenic change threatens to unravel and "rewire" these networks [@CaraDonna2017IntRew].
+The functioning and stability of ecosystems emerge from these interactions, but antropogenic change threatens to unravel and "rewire" these networks [@CaraDonna2017IntRew], threating the persistence of these systems.
 Plant-pollinator networks face two possible forms of rewiring in response to anthropogenic environmental change: spatial and temporal.
 Spatially, range shifts could cause interacting species to no longer overlap